LukasKalbertodt/LukasKalbertodt.github.io/_posts/2019-11-26-rust-2020-power-to-the-type-system.md

 I'm just saying it is important and should be prioritized.

 I think these features are essential because we should **bridge the gap between the type system of C++ and Rust**.
-There are still several things that *can* be ex-pressed in C++, but not in Rust, because Rust's type system lacks some type-level tools.
+There are still several things that *can* be expressed in C++, but not in Rust, simply because Rust's type system lacks some features.
 I personally found myself in such a situation a couple of times already and I can assure you that trying to find a workaround eats up *lots* of development time.
 And we would't want people choosing C++ instead of Rust because of that, right?
 Additionally, **these type system features are required for a number of other much-desired additions to the language**, like `impl Trait` in trait methods and `async` trait methods.